5 New Species You’ll Meet at the Texas State Aquarium

 Yes, you read that right.
-See a sloth at the Texas State Aquarium.
-Xena the Linnaeus’s Two-toed Sloth hangs out in the trees of the jungle.
-Sloths are typically slow-moving, so once you get a glimpse of Xena, you won’t be able to take your eyes off her.
+See a sloths at the Texas State Aquarium.
+Xena and Chico the Linnaeus’s Two-toed Sloths hang out in the trees of the jungle.
+Sloths are typically slow-moving, so once you get a glimpse of Xena or Chico, you won’t be able to take your eyes off of them.

 Fun Fact: most of the trees and plants in the Caribbean Journey jungle are indigenous to the Yucatan Peninsula, so the animals can truly feel at home!